papply.RdWorks like lapply(), but for PEcAn Settings and MultiSettings objects

 settings lists, but could have unintended consequences

-will proceed even if fn
+By default, papply will proceed even if fn throws an

-error for one or more of the elements in settings
+error for one or more of the elements in settings.

 Note that if this option is used, the returned results list will